 “Working with a variety of different families and companies keeps things interesting,” Tony Montini, Vice President, Registered Principal at FIG Capital, Inc., says.
 “You’re not doing the same thing every day.
 Seeing these people succeed over the years is fulfilling.”

 Moreover, the industry itself is growing.
-The labor bureau projects employment in the financial management field will grow 17% from 2020 to 2030, with an average of 64,200 openings each year, primarily created by job transfers or retirements.
+The BLS projects employment in the financial management field will grow 16% from 2022 to 2032 with an average of 69,600 openings per year, primarily created by job transfers or retirements.

 Cons